 let authResponse = try await Descope.magiclink.verify(token: "<token>")

-Users can authenticate using their social logins, using the OAuth protocol.
+Users can authenticate using any other social login providers, using the OAuth protocol via a browser based authentication flow.
 Configure your OAuth settings on the Descope console.
-To start a flow call:
+To start an OAuth authentication call:

 // Choose an oauth provider out of the supported providers